ibm-cloud-security/appid-serversdk-nodejs/README.md

 // The oauthServerUrl value can be obtained from Service Credentials
 // tab in the App ID Dashboard.
 You're not required to provide this argument if
-// your node.js application runs on Bluemix and is bound to the
+// your node.js application runs on IBM Cloud and is bound to the
 // App ID service instance.
 In this case App ID configuration will be obtained
 // using VCAP_SERVICES environment variable.
 passport.use(new APIStrategy({